lukehsiao/BYU_Bomberman/README.md

 ### How do I run this thing? ###

-1. Grab the Bomberman Card, Posters, and Easels.
+1. Grab the Bomberman Cart, Posters, and Easels.
 2. Plug in the black power cord built into the cart (bomberman will auto-open).
 3. Hook up all the controllers.
 4. Make sure Bomberman is configured correctly (see below for details.)